Welcome back to Flexibility Is Freedom!

 So far with TaskBullet, I've been pretty happy with my VA's performance.
 I gave him an SOP, along with video instructions, and sent him small batches of work at a time.

-He’s now working on the third batch of posts and has gotten very good at the process with minimal errors in his final work product. ????
+He's now working on the third batch and has gotten good at the process with minimal errors.

-My next step is to identify other low value tasks that I can outsource, such as product or content research, and create an SOP for those as well.
+My next step is to identify more low value tasks, such as product research, and outsource them.